sriramgkn/sriramgkn.github.io/_posts/2024-04-05-cuda-onnx-tensrt.md

 1. We load a pretrained ResNet-50 model using torchvision.models.
 2. We create an example input tensor to specify the input shape for compilation.
 3. We compile the model using torch_tensorrt.compile, specifying the input shape, enabled precisions (FP32 and FP16), and workspace size.
-4. We run inference with the optimized TRT model (also goes by "TRT engine") passing in the input data.
+4. We run inference with the optimized TRT model (the "TRT engine") passing in the input data.

 `torch_tensorrt` applies various optimizations like layer fusion, kernel tuning, and precision calibration to generate an efficient TRT engine.
 This can significantly speed up inference compared to the original PyTorch model [[5](#ref-5)] [[11](#ref-11)].